raufmirzayee/raufmirzayee.github.io/_talks/2023-08-23-influencer.md

 - 3,300 followers on [Instagram](https://www.instagram.com/data.story.teller)
 - 3,100 followers on [LinkedIn](https://www.linkedin.com/in/magwolff/)

-My content is focused on a career in analytics and data science, my followers are students, professionals, and career changers interested in or already working as a Data Analyst or Data Scientist.
+My content is focused on career tips for analytics and data science, my followers are students, professionals, and career changers interested in or already working as a Data Analyst or Data Scientist.

+I'm also especially interested in supported women in analytics and data science and creating visibility for women in this field.

 What I can offer:
 - Promote your conference or event in advance via social media